John Francis (environmentalist): Career

 Francis is a founder and program director of Planetwalk, a non-profit environmental awareness organization.
 In 2005, he published Planetwalker: How to Change Your World One Step at a Time (later republished by the National Geographic Society as Planetwalker: 17 Years of Silence, 22 Years of Walking).
 In 2010, Francis also became the first ever National Geographic Society Education Fellow and the National Geographic Society published his work The Ragged Edge of Silence: Finding Peace in a Noisy World.

-In 2009 he was in Australia, walking the Great Ocean Road for a film being made by Tourism Victoria.
+In 2009, he was in Australia, walking the Great Ocean Road for a film being made by Tourism Victoria.

 From 2011-2012, Francis was a visiting associate professor at the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison.

+In 2022, Francis' children’s book Human Kindness: True Stories of Compassion and Generosity That Changed the World, illustrated by Josy Bloggs, was published by What on Earth Publishing.

 Francis is a former commissioner of West Cape May, New Jersey.
-He currently lives near Point Reyes Station, California and continues to organize planetwalks around the world.
+As of 2022, he is currently planning his final solo planet walk across the continent of Africa.